Transfer Learning for Contextual Multi-armed Bandits: Adaptivity

-With the smoothness estimate $\widehat{\beta}$ in hand, the second stage of Algorithm~\ref{alg:UCB-TL-adaptive} takes it as an input and operates similarly as in Algorithm~\ref{alg:UCB-TL}.
-As partial auxiliary data may have been used for the smoothness estimation process, Algorithm~\ref{alg:UCB-TL-adaptive} only uses the dataset $\mathcal{D}^{P}_{2}\subset \mathcal{D}^{P}$ to facilitate distinguishing the optimal arm in the target bandit.
-Note that the confidence bound $U$ (cf.~\ref{eq:UCB}) used in Algorithm~\ref{alg:UCB-TL} requires the knowledge of unknown parameters $\gamma$ and $\kappa$.
-To construct an adaptive procedure, we use the following confidence bound $\widehat{U}$ in Algorithm~\ref{alg:UCB-TL-adaptive}.
-Given a subset $\mathcal{D}$ of the source data $\mathcal{D}^{P}$, for any non-negative integer $\tau \geq 0$, we define
+With the smoothness estimate $\widehat{\beta}$ in hand, the second stage of Algorithm~\ref{alg:UCB-TL-adaptive} takes it as an input and operates in a manner similar to Algorithm~\ref{alg:UCB-TL}.
+We would like to highlight several pivotal differences.
+To begin with, as a portion of the source data may have been used in the smoothness estimation process, Algorithm~\ref{alg:UCB-TL-adaptive} utilizes a subset of the source dataset $\mathcal{D}^{P}_{\mathsf{dm}}\subset \mathcal{D}^{P}$ to assist in distinguishing the optimal arm in the target bandit.
+Additionally, note that the confidence bound $U_{k}(\tau,B;\mathcal{D})$ (cf.~\eqref{eq:UCB}) used in Algorithm~\ref{alg:UCB-TL} requires the knowledge of the unknown parameters $\gamma$ and $\kappa$.
+To construct an adaptive procedure in Algorithm~\ref{alg:UCB-TL-adaptive}, we substitute it with the confidence bound $\widehat{U}_{k}(\tau,B;\mathcal{D})$ defined as follows.
+Given a subset $\mathcal{D}$ of the source data $\mathcal{D}^{P}$ and the smoothness estimate $\widehat{\beta}$ returned by Procedure~\ref{alg:smoothness}, for any non-negative integer $\tau \geq 0$, bin $B$, and arm $k$, we define